 The above example uses the "either/or", "if/then," and negative attitude.
 It should be divided into a series of questions, beginning first with, "Should I get into the herbal import business?"
 Depending upon the answer, the person would then ask the next question.
 In any case, one should not jumble so many questions into one.

 - Do not ask the exact same question within a three-month period (to the same astrologer); allow time to act.
 Sometimes people don't like the answer they get, so they keep asking the same question hoping that they'll get a better answer.
 Or they are impatiently waiting for results to arrive.
 This is actually disrespectful to God.
 Don't forget that we are doing divination, that is, approaching God for our answer through the astrologer.
-(It is also very irritating to the astrologer.)
+(It can also be very irritating to the astrologer.)
+This rule can only be broken if a major change in circumstance has taken place.

 - If your mind is set upon getting only a certain answer, then you should wait before asking the question.
 In other words, if you want only a "yes" and not a "no" to a question, then you are not really prepared to receive the mercy of God via the astrologer's reply.
 You must realize that which ever answer He gives (through the astrologer) is in your best interest, even a "no." If you are attached to receiving only one answer, then you are not really open to divine guidance.
 And the answer which you want could actually lead you to disaster.

 - Some questions may have options which appear to be like multiple questions but are actually only one question.
 Suppose a person wanted to move to a different location and had several different options in mind.
-The questioner should try to narrow his choices as far as possible, with the understanding that he is allowed up to three options.
+The questioner should try to narrow his choices as far as possible, with the understanding that he is allowed up to three (3) options.
 Then he should write on paper: Should I move to 'A', 'B', or 'C' (where A, B, and C represent the names of the places he is considering)?
 When asking the astrologer, he needn't even reveal the actual names of the places, as long as he knows what they mean.
 But this method of using options can be used only when A, B, and C represent the same category of entity (in this case, locations).
 If the seeker has more than three options, then he will have to ask more than once in order to cover all the options.
+This option method only relates to choices of actions that you perform and not to things that might happen to you, or other people or entities.
+You, of course, can ask these types of prasnas, but NOT by using the options format.

 - You don't have to directly name an object or person you can just call it or them "X" to maintain confidentiality.